 This course is composed of three parts: reading and discussing foundational papers in every class, reading and presenting recent work for one class, and completing a group research project.
 Grading will be based on:

-We will read and discuss 1–2 papers for each class, typically formative works in an area of networking and security.
+We will read and discuss 1 paper for each class, typically formative works in an area of networking and security.
 Students must come prepared to actively discuss assigned papers and make substantive intellectual contributions.
 This means thoroughly reading each paper ahead of time.
-Before each session, students will submit a short (400-word) summary and reaction for each paper, along with a proposed discussion question.
+Students must annotate the paper with margin notes—these can include questions, observations, or points needing clarification.
+There should be at least one margin note per paper section.
+At least one margin note should include a proposed discussion question.
+Before class, students will upload their annotated paper to Gradescope.

-π¨ Students should submit the reading assignments through Gradescope by 1:00 PM on the day of each class.
+📨 Students should submit the reading assignments through Gradescope by 1:30 PM on the day of each class.

 To explore how subfields have evolved, each student will present one recent paper relevant to the day's topic.
 Students will sign up for their preferred topic/date at the start of the quarter.